 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

-- Continue in this manner until you have created your brioche.
+Continue in this way until you have created your brioche.
 Then join the tips and fold them under the brioche.